Phone Messaging Policy and Compliance

 When we identify a violation of these principles, where possible, we will work with customers in good faith to get them back into compliance with the messaging policy.
 However, to protect the continued ability of all our customers to freely use messaging for legitimate purposes, we reserve the right to suspend or remove access to the platform for customers or customers’ end users that we determine are not complying with the Messaging Policy, or who are not following the law in any applicable area or applicable communications industry guidelines or standards, in some instances with limited notice in the case of serious violations of this policy.

-Every new account (from April 20, 2022) that is on the Phone System going forward will follow the "Ramp Up Model".
+Every new account (from February 1st, 2024) that is on the Phone System going forward will follow the "Ramp Up Model".
+This ramp up will start the day the first SMS is successfully sent, NOT when the account is created.

-The SMS limit is multiplied each day by the number of days (till the 7th day) the location has spent with us.
-Starting the 8th day the account will have the limit set to 5000 SMS/day.
+The SMS limit is increased every day for the next 7 days.
+Starting the 8th day the account will have the limit set to 3000+ SMS/day.
 Below is the table which will give you a detailed idea:

 Error Screens and Notifications